-During the reporting period the Group operated as a non-life insurer in several European countries through ANDIE and ANDIE's branches in Belgium, France, Germany, Italy, Spain and the United Kingdom on both a freedom of establishment and freedom of services basis.
+During the reporting period, the Group operated as a non-life insurer in several European countries through ANDIE and ANDIE's branches in Belgium, France, Germany, Italy, Spain and the United Kingdom on both a freedom of establishment and freedom of services basis.
 The Group's life insurer ANDLIE operated in Germany and in several other continental European countries through freedom of services arrangements.
-On 1 March 2019 both ANDIE and the Group's insurance intermediary TIM migrated to Luxembourg.
-At this date the Group set up a freedom of establishment branch in the UK to continue to serve the Group's UK customers.